 About our Kiwanis club

 The Coldwater Kiwanis Club received its charter in May 1969 and was organized by the Lima Club.
 The club began with 30 charter members and two of those remain today.
-Our club has maintained a membership of approximately 65 to 70 in recent years.
+Our club has maintained a membership of approximately 60 to 70 in recent years.
 The Kiwanis Club of Coldwater is in Division 2 of the Ohio District.
 Over the years our club has received numerous Distinguished Club Awards from Kiwanis International.
 Seven members have served terms as Kiwanis Division 2 Lt.
 Governors.
 One member has served as the Ohio District Kiwanis Governor.
+One has served as the Ohio District Kiwanis Treasurer.

 Our club normally meets on the first and third Tuesday of the month.
-These meetings are held in the Luken Room at Coldwater Community Hospital.
-The first Tuesday meeting is at 11:30 AM.
-Lunch is available from the Cedar Table Cafe (the hospital cafeteria) at this meeting.
-The third Tuesday meeting is at 7:30 AM.
-Breakfast is available at the Cedar Table Cafe.
+These meetings are held in the Coldwater Good Shepherd Church downstairs meeting room.
+These meetings are at 11:30 AM.

-Meetings begin with brief club announcements followed by an educational and entertaining program.
+Meetings begin with brief club announcements followed by an educational and entertaining program or service project.
 Each month, a new team of several members is assigned responsibility to schedule speakers for that month’s meetings.
 We have found that this method of scheduling speakers provides a wide variety of presentations.
-The meeting typically last one hour.
+Meetings typically last one hour.

 A Board meeting is scheduled once each month and normally is held on the second Tuesday of the Month.
-This meeting is also held in the Luken Room is scheduled to begin at 11:30 AM.
+This meeting is also held at the Good Shepard Church and is scheduled for 11:30 AM.
 The Board meeting is open to all members.

 Typically, our Club schedules a Kiwanis Roundtable on the fourth Tuesday of the month.
 This is a social gathering for members and is located at Rooster Joe Coffee on Sycamore Street in Coldwater at 7:30 AM.